SR150/compiler/electronics/readme.txt

     code = "01110100"
 and an extra entry in a dictionary in the get command method.
 Most instructions can be created with that little code though some will require more mainly around error checking.

+note: The software to load the compiled code onto the computer is not included